crisprVerse/.github/profile/README.md

-## Welcome to crisprVerse, our Bioconductor ecosystem for CRISPR gRNA design
+## Welcome to crisprVerse, a collection of R packages for CRISPR gRNA design